 With the help of an experienced workers’ comp attorney, you will be able to obtain lost wages that would have been earned by the deceased employee until his/her anticipated retirement.

 Loss of services, care, assistance and other benefits provided by the victim may also be included in a wrongful death claim filed by surviving family members.

-Consult our Encino workers’ compensation attorneys at Law Offices of William Kropach to find out which claim – workers’ compensation death benefits or wrongful death benefits claim – you should file to compensate for your financial losses and other damages.
+Consult our Encino workers’ compensation attorneys at Law Offices of Kropach & Kropach to find out which claim – workers’ compensation death benefits or wrongful death benefits claim – you should file to compensate for your financial losses and other damages.